 Simply put, having multiple relevant websites link back to yours in an organic enough fashion means that more people can jump from one link to another and eventually to your main site.
 This increases your brand awareness and market presence with an appropriate plan from a reliable SEO hosting company.

-There are packages available tailored to your needs and goals from each company.
+Each company has packages available tailored to your needs and goals.
 Do bear in mind, however, that many of these companies advertise that their service can boost your SEO.

 The reality is that a high-quality SEO strategy, engaging content, a strong relationship with your audience and well-thought-out planning ultimately give your SEO its muscle.